-Gateway to the West: Lewis and Clark to Shaw Nature Reserve Professional Review and Guide
+Gateway to the West: Lewis and Clark to Shaw Nature Reserve Professional Guide

 "An 85-mile drive beginning at the Lewis and Clark State Historic Site in Illinois and crossing into Missouri to visit more historical, cultural, and recreational sites and ending at the Shaw Nature Reserve.
 St.Louis and the surrounding region offer a wide variety of entertainment and cultural and historical features that have provided man authors with an array of book-filling descriptions of activities.
 This chapter highlights several of those activities that give visitors a sense of the region’s deep-seated history combined with opportunities to see nature in an urban environment.